mihailo1/starship/README.md

 - **Avoid getWikipediaImage step**
 Populating launchesWithImages takes a lot of time.
 I would consider using CDN for images or a third-party service like Cloudinary to optimize image delivery.

+- **View Transition API**
+Use the View Transition API to prevent layout flickers.

 ## Questions

 - **How would you design and implement authentication?
 Consider security, scalability and user experience.**